-The next step to becoming an LPC in Oregon is to complete an application form where you will document the graduate program you completed, answer personal background questions, and send a fee of $216.25 (as of September 2019).
+The next step to becoming an LPC in Oregon is to complete an application where you will document the graduate program you completed, answer personal background questions, and send a fee of $216.25 (as of September 2019).

 3. Request permission to take and pass the required exams.

-Once the Board has approved your application, they will notify you and you will be able to submit your request via email to take take the national and state exams.
+Once the Board has approved your application, they will notify you and you will be able to submit your request via email to take the national and state exams.
 The National Counselor Examination (NCE), National Clinical Mental Health Counselor Examination (NCMHCE), or the Certified Rehabilitation Counselor Examination (CRC) national exams will qualify you to become an LPC in Oregon.
 You must also take the Oregon Law and Rules Examination after you have passed the national exam.
 The state exam is a pass/fail exam and has 33 true or false, multiple-choice, and fill-in-the-blank questions.

 4. Receive your Licensed Professional Counselor (LPC) license.